isabella232/aspnet-webhooks-rest-sample/README.md

 We'd love to get your feedback about the Microsoft Graph ASP.NET Webhooks sample.
 You can send your questions and suggestions to us in the [Issues](https://github.com/OfficeDev/Microsoft-Graph-ASPNET-Webhooks/issues) section of this repository.

-Questions about Microsoft Graph or Office 365 in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/MicrosoftGraph+Office365).
-Make sure that your questions or comments are tagged with *[MicrosoftGraph]* and *[Office365]*.
+Questions about Microsoft Graph in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/MicrosoftGraph).
+Make sure that your questions or comments are tagged with *[MicrosoftGraph]*.

 You can suggest changes for Microsoft Graph on [GitHub](https://github.com/OfficeDev/microsoft-graph-docs).